Chris Prosinski

-Chris Prosinski (born April 28, 1987) is an American former professional football safety.
-He played college football at the University of Wyoming.
+Chris Prosinski (born April 28, 1987) is an American former professional football player who was a safety in the National Football League (NFL).
+He played college football for the Wyoming Cowboys.

 Early life

 Prosinski attended Buffalo High School in Buffalo, Wyoming, where he played football.
 He was the top-ranked football recruit in Wyoming in the class of 2006.
-He committed to play college football for the University of Wyoming.
+He committed to play college football for the Wyoming Cowboys.

 College career

 Prosinski was a senior captain at the University of Wyoming.
-He was voted Second-team All-Mountain West Conference at the conclusion of the 2009 and 2010 seasons.
+He was voted second-team All-Mountain West Conference at the conclusion of the 2009 and 2010 seasons.